proxy-wasm/proxy-wasm-rust-sdk/README.md

 This crate supports the following optional features:

-- `header-value` - uses RFC-compliant `HeaderValue` instead of UTF-8 `String` for HTTP header and trailer values.
+- `strict-header-value` - uses RFC-compliant `HeaderValue` instead of UTF-8 `String` for HTTP header and trailer values.
   This will become the default in future releases.

 ## Examples